FelixIsaac/FelixIsaac/README.md

   - [Fei Yue dashboard](https://github.com/FelixIsaac/fei-yue-food-fiesta)
   - [Discordlistology.com (version 2)](https://discordlistology.com)
 - 🌱 I’m currently learning **Web design/UI Design, C++, CSS, and SQL**
-- 👯 I’m looking to collaborate on **anything that will help build my portfolio and skills**
+- 👯 I’m looking to collaborate on **anything as I'm trying to build my portfolio and skills**
 - 🤔 I’m looking for help with Web Graphic Design and UI design
 - 💬 Ask me about: **MERN, MEVN, TypeScript, Python and Flask/Django, and related techonologies**
 - 📫 How to reach me: me@felixisaac.dev
+- 👨‍💻 All of my projects are available at https://felixisaac.dev
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love keyboards, Star Trek and cats 😻